radicle-dev/radicle.xyz/_guides/seeder.md

 #### Setting a repository's seeding policy

+To override the default policy for a specific repository, the `seed` or `block` commands are used.

+For example, in the case of a *permissive* seeding policy, where the default is `allow`, we can explicitly *block* certain repositories from being seeded:

+    rad block rad:z9DV738hJpCa6aQXqvQC4SjaZvsi

+This will override the default policy and ensure that this repository is never replicated on your node.

-To override the default policy for a specific repository, the `seed` and `block` commands are used.
-For example, if the default policy is `block`, we can decide to *allow* a repository to be seeded by calling `rad seed`.
+On the other hand, in the case of a *selective* seeding policy, where the default policy is `block`, we can decide to *allow* a repository to be seeded by calling `rad seed`.
+For example:

-For example,
+You can view your node's *default policy* by entering `rad config get node.seedingPolicy`.

     rad seed rad:z3gqcJUoA1n9HaHKufZs5FCSGazv5

 This will override the default `block` rule for this one specific repository.

-To remove this override, `unseed` can be used:
+To remove an override configured for a repository in either case, `unseed` can be used:

     rad unseed rad:z3gqcJUoA1n9HaHKufZs5FCSGazv5

-Without a seeding policy for this repository, the default policy will apply.

-In the case of an *open* seeding policy, where the default is `allow`, we can explicitly *block* certain repositories from being seeded.
-For example,

-    rad block rad:z9DV738hJpCa6aQXqvQC4SjaZvsi

-This will override the default policy and ensure that this repository is never replicated on your node.
+For both cases, the default policy will apply if a seeding policy is not defined for a repository.

-#### Viewing policies
+#### Viewing seeding policies

-You can view your node's *default* by entering `rad config get node.seedingPolicy`.
+You can view your node's *default policy* by entering `rad config get node.seedingPolicy`.

 To view the policy of a specific repository, use the `rad inspect` command.
 For
 example: